-The following response to this management question is based on the available information and learning from this program to-date and has been updated to include all relevant and new information collected in Year 6 (2018).
-In general, the 2018 results further corroborated the conclusions described for previous study years, and built upon our growing understanding of the resident fish populations in Seton and Anderson lakes.
+The following response to this management question is based on the available information and learning from this program to-date and has been updated to include all relevant and new information collected in Year 7 (2019).
+Overall, the 2019 results further corroborated the conclusions described for previous study years and built upon our growing understanding of the resident fish populations in Seton and Anderson lakes.